 One customer patiently helped my parents fill out medical forms.
-Others who kept my brother and I company, entertaining us with dad jokes or asking us about school.
-One patron advised my parents to enroll me into a specific cohort at my middle school and later became my seventh grade English teacher—one of my favorite teachers in fact.
+Others kept my brother and I company, entertaining us with dad jokes or asking us about school.
+One patron advised my parents to enroll me into a specific cohort at my middle school, and he later became my seventh grade English teacher—one of my favorite teachers, in fact.

 We watched helplessly as another longtime customer battled Parkinson’s disease over the years.
 He owned the hardware store across the street and had been like an uncle to my brother and me.
 His tremors would shake so aggressively that food would fall off his fork, so my father would sit with his friend quietly, holding his hand firmly until the spells passed.
 Years later, my father would attend the funeral as a grieving old friend.